- Tabor offers a thoughtful and rigorous academic program that provides a solid foundation for study at competitive colleges.

 |Link to Matriculation Data|

-- A big school program with a small school's humanity, Tabor Academy offers a rigorous academic program that includes 24 AP courses, and numerous honors level courses across the curriculum.
-Located on the picturesque shore of Sippican Harbor, Tabor's stunning oceanfront campus is home to 500 students from across the globe.
+- A big school program with a small school's humanity, Tabor Academy offers a rigorous academic program that includes 40 AP, Honors, Advanced, or Post-AP.
+Located on the picturesque shore of Sippican Harbor, Tabor's stunning oceanfront campus is home to 522 students from across the globe.
 Small dormitories, which average 18 students, provides an exceptional residential program and cultivates a strong sense of community.
 Tabor graduates often matriculate to the most competitive colleges in the country.
 Outside the classroom, Tabor offers a wide range of after school activities that include four major drama productions, fifty interscholastic teams, (twenty-three of which compete at the varsity level) seven singing and four instrumental groups.

 - To inspire a life-long love of learning